jwynia/Weston/README.md

 npm install node-webkit-builder -g

 ## Use
-Assuming the app launches correctly when you run ./run.sh, enter a search term in the giant text box at the top and click "Go" or hit ENTER.
+Assuming the app launches correctly when you run ./run.sh or the running the binary, enter a search term in the giant text box at the top and click "Go" or hit ENTER.
 You'll get a bunch of interesting images related to that term as well as some synonym suggestions for alternate terms.
 To see a larger version of an image, just click it.
 To run a search for one of the alternate terms, just click the term.

 If you click the "Save to Local" button under the larger image, a copy of the largest version Flickr has will be downloaded in the background along with a JSON file.
 That JSON file contains all of the info about the image, including the Flickr page for it and the name of the person who took the photo, which is what you need to do to comply with the license.